avidsapp/rpi-docker-server/README.md

           ProxyCommand /usr/local/bin/cloudflared access ssh --hostname %h
           User <USER_NAME>
         ```
-    1. Run the cloudflared tunnel - `cloudflared tunnel run <TUNNEL_NAME>`
+    1. On remote host - Run the cloudflared tunnel (if not already running or running as a service in the background) - `cloudflared tunnel run <TUNNEL_NAME>`
-    1. Run the SSH daemon on the remote host - `cloudflared access ssh --hostname YOUR.DOMAIN.HERE`
+    1. Run the SSH daemon on the remote host - `cloudflared access ssh --hostname YOUR.DOMAIN.HERE`.
+This CANNOT be run as a service (tab has to stay open and running to access via SSH)
     1. You should be able to connect via SSH - `ssh YOUR.DOMAIN.HERE`
     1. Add `Remote - SSH` if you use Visual Studio - [Link](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh)
-1. Copy config to service directory - `sudo cp -r ~/.cloudflared/* /etc/cloudflared/config.yml`
-1. Create DNS records (2 options):
-    1. CNAME - subdomain - <UUID.cfargotunnel.com>
-    1. `cloudflared tunnel route dns <UUID or TUNNEL_NAME> YOUR.DOMAIN.HERE`
-    1. Add one for Port 80 and Port 2022
-1. Add a Zero Trust policy to Cloudflare Teams:
-    1. Access > Applications > Self-Hosted:
-        - Add name, session duration, subdomain, and application name
-    1. Rule:
-        - Add rule name, Rule action = Bypass, Include = Everyone
-    1. Advanced Settings:
-        - Enable automatic cloudflared authentication, Browser rendering = SSH
-1. Run cloudflared as a service - `sudo cloudflared service install`
-    - [Troubleshooting issues with service](https://github.com/cloudflare/cloudflared/issues/251) - DOES NOT WORK WITH REMOTE SSH CURRENTLY

 ### Install Proxy
 1. Stop services using port 80 - `sudo service apache2 stop && sudo service nginx stop` - (you have to do this every time the server reboots)